-How long does it take to complete EML’s online form?
+How long does it take to complete the online injury notification form?

-The time it takes to complete EML’s online form will depend on the injured person’s circumstances, and the amount of information you need to provide.
+The time it takes to complete the online form will depend on the injured person’s circumstances, and the amount of information you need to provide.

 Generally speaking, a simple injury notification will take around 10 minutes.
 If you have a lot of information to provide, including documents to upload, please allow around 20-30 minutes to complete the process.